automationcloud/recipe-template/README.md

-# recipe-template
+# Automation Cloud recipe
-This repository is a template that is used to allow Automation Cloud users to create their own recipe repos
+This Github repository is a recipe that can be used to construct your automation script.
+To use this, just copy the JSON from the file above and paste it into your automation script by right clicking in Autopilot in the place you want to insert it.